wentaozhu/protein-cascade-cnn-lstm/README.md

 The evaluation metric should be weighted accuracy (because there are many blank state in the data), which is in the metrics.py.
 You can copy the function and paste it into the keras metric.py.
 Then compile keras, install.

-# keras 2.0.3 and theano backend
+# keras 2.0.3 and theano backend -- The latest version

 First, download the files from http://www.princeton.edu/~jzthree/datasets/ICML2014/